-The main reimbursement method of healthcare providers within the framework of the GHS is Fee for Service while other reimbursement methods will apply for specific categories of healthcare providers as explained below:
+The main reimbursement method of healthcare providers within the framework of the GHS is Fee for Service while other reimbursement methods apply for specific categories of healthcare providers as explained below:

 1. Fee for Service